 Specific steps within the framework of the financial market policy for a competitive Swiss financial centre:

-- For innovative financial service providers that do not conduct traditional banking business, the Federal Council is proposing legislative adjustments for new forms of authorisation and an enlargement of the authorisation-exempt area (see press release of the 2 November 2016).
+- For innovative financial service providers that do not conduct traditional banking business, the Federal Council is proposing legislative adjustments for new forms of authorisation and has already enlarged the authorisation-exempt area (see press release of 5 July 2017).